 - ✅Has no pH nor osmolality, so it won’t disrupt either the anal or vaginal microbiome.

 - ✅Safe with all condoms.

 - ⭕May harm some silicone sex toys.

-- ❓May take longer for the vagina to self-clean this lube out, so don’t apply large amounts vaginally.
+- ❓Might take longer for the vagina to self-clean this lube out, so don’t apply huge amounts vaginally.